Turkey Schnitzel

-Traditional German schnitzel is veal or pork and is normally served with lemon.
-I thought that the lemon may overpower the turkey, so decided on orange for the citrus.
+Traditional German schnitzel is veal or pork and is usually served with lemon.
+I thought that the lemon might overpower the turkey, so I decided on orange for the citrus.
 Orange pairs perfectly with milder meats and seafood.

 Why should you make the turkey schnitzel?